Toucan-Org/TMM/README.md

 ### Contributions:
 - Huge thanks to `@calebh210` for all the work and help on this project.
-- Shoutout to `IcyEcho249` for the name 2KAN and inspiration for our logo.
+- Shoutout to `IcyEcho249` and `dragonfyre23` for the name 2KAN and inspiration for our logo.
 - Thanks to Midjourney for the new and improved logo.